 Responsible Gambling in the UK

 Responsible gambling is a key part of the online casino and sportsbook industry in the UK.
 It essentially came about as a series of initiatives to help vulnerable people with gambling issues.
 Some of it is preventative, such as stopping underage gambling and banning false advertising.
-Other measures are designed to help those who have developed an addiction to gambling and to promote safer gambling.
-After all, while the vast majority of players can take it or leave, a minority don't find it so easy.
+Other measures are designed to help those who have developed a gambling addiction and to promote safer gambling.
+After all, while most players can take it or leave, a minority don't find it so easy.
 We will look at all this and more in this article.
 Let's begin…

 Responsible gambling initiatives in the UK

-In conjunction with the UK Gambling Commission (UKGC), operators (i.e., casino sites) must adhere to certain rules.
+Operators (i.e., casino sites) must adhere to certain rules in conjunction with the UK Gambling Commission (UKGC).
 Here's a brief overview of the main initiatives and restrictions.

 Combating addiction

-One of the main commitments of responsible gambling is to raise awareness of potential problems.
-This is why the vast majority of UK online casinos, sportsbook sites and poker rooms have various methods to help customers control their habits.
-This includes the ability for self-exclusion, reality checks (pop-ups reminding players to take a break), and various limits.
-The latter provides useful tools for limiting deposits, losses and time spent gambling.
+One of the main commitments of responsible gambling is raising awareness of potential problems.
+This is why most UK online casinos, sportsbook sites, and poker rooms have various methods to help customers control their habits.
+These include the ability to self-exclude, reality checks (pop-ups reminding players to take a break), and various limits.
+The latter provides useful tools for limiting deposits, losses, and gambling time.

 Underage gambling

 The earlier a gambler begins, the more likely they will develop a life-long habit that can be extremely tough to overcome.
 That's why a gambling business must do everything possible to prevent those under the age of 18 from gambling.
-This is why demos or free games are not publically available at UK online casinos – you need to log in to play them.
+This is why demos or free games are not publicly available at UK online casinos – you must log in to play them.
 In addition, a payment method is required before playing for real money, preventing minors from gambling.

 Payment restrictions

-As of April 2020, all UK operators are not allowed to accept credit card payments for gambling services.
+As of April 2020, all UK operators cannot accept credit card payments for gambling services.
 This also applies to other forms of credit, such as PayPal Credit and similar options provided by Klarna and others.
 The reasoning is simple.
-Those addicted to gambling are not in their right minds and they will often rack up huge debts in order to feed their habit.
-Therefore, preventing the use of credit cards means that players can only gamble with their own money.
+Those addicted to gambling are not in their right minds, and they will often rack up huge debts to feed their habit.
+Therefore, preventing using credit cards means that players can only gamble with their money.
 This is responsible gambling at its best.

 Know Your Customer (KYC)